-Some of the major projects to be funded within this category during FY23 are Northwest Science Quad-Science 1- Site Improvements and Tunnel Phase II, a new Supplemental Utility Plant, Boiler Plant Equipment Replacement and Utility Tunnel Connection, UCONN 2000 Code Remediation - Stamford Downtown Relocation, University Safety Building Addition, Infrastructure and Grounds projects (NER and Discovery Drive Intersection Improvements, I-Lot Improvements, and Mirror Lake Improvements), and various programmatic renovations.
-Five of the projects currently underway in this category are summarized below.
+Some of the major projects to be funded within this category during FY24 are Northwest Science Quad-Science 1- Site Improvements and Tunnel Phase II, South Campus Infrastructure, Field House Renovation, Boiler Plant Equipment Replacement and Utility Tunnel Connection, Mirror Lake Improvements, and various programmatic renovations.
+Seven of the projects currently underway in this category are summarized below.